Skip to content

 • Have a clear understanding of the structure, organisation and decision-making procedures of the WTO;

-• Develop a strong practical understanding of the multilateral trading system, its fundamental principles (non-discrimination, consensus, transparency, access to dispute settlement) as well as the different agreements operating in the framework of the WTO;
+• Develop a strong practical understanding of the multilateral trading system, its fundamental principles (non-discrimination, consensus, transparency, access to dispute settlement) as well as the different agreements underpinning international trade;

-• Be able to discuss the benefits and risks of trade liberalization and think critically about government's approaches in achieving trade liberalization, while continuing to pursue other public policy goals;
+• Be able to discuss the benefits and challenges of trade liberalization and think critically about governments' approaches in achieving trade liberalization, while continuing to pursue other public policy goals;

-• Gain a critical knowledge of the policy implications of WTO's activities, and of the role of the organization in global economic governance.
+• Gain a critical knowledge of the policy implications of WTO's activities, and of the role of the organization in global economic governance, alongside other international organisations.

 Indicative course topics

-• WTO Law Enforcement - Dispute Settlement and Beyond
+• The WTO III: Dispute Settlement and beyond

 Testimonials from past attendees